Toucaan/toucaan.docs/docs/getting-started.md

 :::caution
 This is an early version of Toucaan (< 1.0.0).
 Our documentation and tooling is in the state of flux and you're likely to encounter a few breaking changes in the next few weeks.
 :::

+:::info Inline Documentation
+Toucaan's [sourcecode](https://github.com/Toucaan/toucaan) is thoroughly documented in-line to help you configure the css of your application easily with proper understanding.
+Questions or contributions on the same are most welcome.